mspae/react-wavesurfer/README.md

 }
 ```

-## Developing
+## Developing & contributing

+**Thank you for contributing to this project!
+Your help is very welcome.
+Please read the information below to find out how to start.**

 This project uses yarn as package manager.
 Please install it globally with `npm install yarn --global` if you haven't already done so.

+Please apply the precommit hook before commiting, it will lint and format your code before it is saved in version control.
+To set it up run `chmod +x pre-commit.sh && ln -s ../../pre-commit.sh .git/hooks/pre-commit` once in the root directory of this project before commiting.

 * `yarn` – Install dependencies
 * `npm run start` – Start development server (webpack-dev-server) at `localhost:8080/webpack-dev-server`
 * `npm run lint` – Lint code (is done while running start task too)
 * `npm run build` – Lint and build distributable files

-Please apply the precommit hook before commiting, it will lint and format your code before it is saved in version control.
-To set it up run `ln -s ../../pre-commit.sh .git/hooks/pre-commit` once in the root directory of this project before commiting.

 ## Prerequisites and common pitfalls